 This website has been designed to meet and exceed accessibility standard: WCAG 2.1 AA.
 It passes all of the above tests:

-Reports no issues with errors, accessibility, compatability, searchstandards or usability.
+Reports no errors for accessibility, compatibility, search standards or usability.